 White Plains hosts an annual shoe recycling drive around Earth Day with the organization Soles for Souls (S4S).
 Working with local businesses, religious organizations, neighborhood associations and schools, the City has collected over 40,000 pairs of shoes for those in need.
 The shoes are diverted from the waste stream and go on to find a new life where they are greatly needed.
 Soles for Souls

 In January 2014, the City adopted the NYS Unified Solar Permit, an expedited solar permitting process aimed at residential-sized solar arrays.
 White Plains was one of the first municipalities in the state to utilize the Unified Solar Permit.
-To date, the Building Dept. has issued 318 permits for solar install which equates to a total of 3,700 Kilowatts or is equivalent to powering approximately 300 homes.

 White Plains also began piloting Big Belly Solar garbage receptacles in the downtown area in the spring of 2016.
 Working with the White Plains Business Improvement District (BID) we are adding these solar-powered, self-compacting units to high trash locations.
 The units are capable of holding five days of litter and send an email to inform City staff when they are full, making for more efficient and environmentally friendly garbage pick up.

 The City of White Plains has begun to transition its fleet to electric and alternate fuel vehicles.
-20% of the City's fleet, approximately 65 vehicles, currently utilizes alternate fuels.
+20% of the City’s fleet, approximately 65 vehicles, currently utilizes alternate fuels.
 This includes Compressed Natural Gas (CNG), Hybrids, and E-85 Ethanol, and 6 electric cars.
 Going forward, as cars reach the end of their useful life, the default option for replacement will be an electric or alternate fuel vehicle.
 Gas-powered cars will only be used as replacement vehicles if there is a definitive reason an electric or alternate fuel vehicle could not be used.
+The City recently took delivery of 10 new police vehicles all of which are Hybrid vehicles that will be used as front line vehicles for the Police Dept.

 Energy Improvement Corporation (EIC) is a New York State non-profit, local development corporation that is focused on helping property owners reduce energy waste, save money and improve the quality of their buildings through clean energy projects involving energy efficiency and renewable energy.
 The City of White Plains is a municipal member of EIC.
 EnergizeNY EIC